berlino/tensor2struct-public/README.md

 ```

 [wandb](https://www.wandb.com/) is used for logging.
 To enable it you can create your own account and `wandb login` to enable logging.
-Or you could just `wandb off` to only allow dryrun locally.
+Or you could just `wandb off` to only allow for dryrun locally.

 In general, the raw data is expected to be placed under "/data/TASK\_NAME/raw" where TASK\_NAME could be spider/ssp/overnight.